hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Add, update, or delete objects, and submit data from web forms
 		- Use live streaming to stream an event in real time
 	- RTMP Distribution (Real-Time Messaging Protocol):
-		- To speed up distribution of streaming media files using Adobe Flash Media Server's RTMP protocol.
+		- To speed up distribution of streaming media files using Adobe Flash Media Server's RTMP protocol
 		- It allows an end user to begin playing a media file before the file has finished downloading from a CloudFront edge location
 		- It requires to store the media files in an Amazon S3 bucket
 - Origin Settings: